 3. Elbow braces and support aids

-- In cases where conservative treatments are ineffective, surgical intervention such as elbow replacement may be necessary to relieve pain and restore mobility.
+• In cases where conservative treatments are not effective, a surgical procedure such as elbow replacement may be necessary to relieve pain and restore mobility.

 By combining different treatment options and regularly consulting a specialist, patients with elbow pain caused by osteoarthritis and other degenerative conditions can improve their quality of life and actively participate in daily activities again.